ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 # Security Considerations {#security}

 In this design, a Client wishes to make a request to an Oblivious Gateway Resource that is forwarded to a Target Resource.
-The Client wishes to make this request without linking that request with either:
+The Client wishes to make this request without linking that request with either of the following:

-1. The identity at the network and transport layer of the Client (that is, the Client IP address and TCP or UDP port number the Client uses to create a connection).
+* The identity at the network and transport layer of the Client (that is, the Client IP address and TCP or UDP port number the Client uses to create a connection).

-2. Any other request the Client might have made in the past or might make in the future.
+* Any other request the Client might have made in the past or might make in the future.

 In order to ensure this, the Client selects a relay (that serves the Oblivious Relay Resource) that it trusts will protect this information